Python preview package for local tool-call checks

 agent = create_react_agent(llm, wrapped_tools)Dataclass tools

-Veto automatically detects tools defined as dataclasses with a name, description, and handler method.
+Veto can detect tools defined as dataclasses with a name, description, and handler method.

 from dataclasses import dataclass